scorpido74/azure-docs.nl-nl/articles/hdinsight/spark/apache-spark-troubleshoot-outofmemory.md

 ---

-## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Scenario: Livy-server kan niet worden gestart op Apache Spark cluster
+## <a name="scenario-livy-server-fails-to-start-on-apache-spark-cluster"></a>Scenario: livy-server kan niet worden gestart op Apache Spark cluster

 ### <a name="issue"></a>Probleem